 Back to normal system

-The first thing to do when you meet 0x0000001E error is to restart your computer and back to normal Windows system.
+The first thing to do when you meet 0x0000001E error is to restart your computer and make it back to the normal Windows system.

 How: Hold your Power button for about 5 seconds to restart your computer.

-If you can’t reboot your computer into normal mode in this way, you can click here to know how to boot into safe mode.
+If you can’t reboot your computer into normal mode in this way, you need to boot into safe mode.
 After that, restart the computer to see if the system has returned to normal.

 - Check your RAM